johanley/covid-19-canada/data/md/about.md

 *Warning*: **clerical errors** can get corrected; this can cause cumulative totals to actually *drop* from one day to the next (see below).

+*Warning*: **reporting artifacts** seem to be showing up when calculating daily changes with CA data.
+The daily-change data for CA is very spiky.
+There are two large jurisdictions, ON and QC.
+If the reporting schedule is a bit irregular, then this is exactly the kind of behaviour you would see.
+See [this issue](https://github.com/johanley/covid-19-canada/issues/4) for more info.

 ## Testing data
 Unfortunately, **this data is a mixed bag**.